 As required by Tex.
 Gov't Code §2306.072(c)(5), TDHCA reports on the racial and ethnic composition of individuals and families receiving assistance.
 These demographic categories are delineated according to the standards set by the U.S. Census Bureau.
-In the American Community Survey (ACS) data, race is broken down into the following categories: American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, White, Some Other Race, or Two or More Races.
-As ethnic origin is considered to be a separate concept from racial identity, the Hispanic or Latino population is presented separately.
-Persons of Hispanic or Latino origin may fall under any of the racial classifications.
+In the American Community Survey (ACS) data, race is broken down into the following categories: American Indian and Alaskan Native, Asian, Black or African American, Native Hawaiian and Other Pacific Islander, White, Some Other Race, or Two or More Races.
+As ethnic origin is considered to be a separate concept from racial identity, the Hispanic population is presented separately.
+Persons of Hispanic origin may fall under any of the racial classifications.
 Households and individuals assisted through each TDHCA program or activity have been delineated according to these categories.

 Regional analyses of this racial and ethnic data for housing programs are included in the Statement of Activities by Uniform State Service Region section that follows.
-Racial and ethnic data for Community Affairs programs and Homelessness programs is not available at a regional level, but detailed information on community affairs subrecipients is available in Appendix C of this document.
+Racial and ethnic data for community affairs and homelessness programs is not available at a regional level, but detailed information on community affairs subrecipients is available in Appendix C of this document.
 Note that the State population racial and ethnic composition data are measured by individuals, while many program racial and ethnic composition data are measured by households.
 Racial and ethnic data is not available for all individuals and households served; those households will be grouped under "unknown."
-For the purposes of program reporting, individuals identifying as Two or More Races are grouped under "other."